Tanmay2001Choudhary/YourSHOP/README.md

 # YourSHOP

-YourSHOP is an online shopping platform that allows users to browse products, add items to their cart, and make purchases.
+YourSHOP is an online shopping platform that allows users to browse products, add items to their cart.
 The platform is built using Node.js, Express, and MongoDB.

 ## Features

 - User Registration and Login
 - Product Browsing
 - Add to Cart Functionality
-- Cart Management
 - Admin Panel for Product Management

 ## Installation